bruceharrison1984/terraform-artillery/readme.md

 - etc...

 ## ToDo
-- Scenarios should be run parallel
+- Results should be placed in a container
-  - Currently they run synchronously
+  - S3 bucket
-- Results should be placed in to an S3 bucket
+  - DynamoDB table
 - Allow multiple scenarios to be specified
   - Allow an entire directory of scenarios to be executed in one session
 - Publish as an NPM module